predetor2111/git_tuto/README.md

 git commit - i -> (write comment) -> esc -> :wq

-git log - list down all the commits to the repository
+git log - list down all the commits to the repository.

 git restore <file> - remove all file changes from the working area / LAST COMMIT it gives.